xtr0py/VoiceCraft_Docker/README.md

 [![Build and Push Docker Image](https://github.com/xtr0py/VoiceCraft_Docker/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/xtr0py/VoiceCraft_Docker/actions/workflows/docker-publish.yml) ![Docker Pulls](https://img.shields.io/docker/pulls/xtr0py/voicecraft_docker)

-This is a containerized version of VoiceCraft created by jasonppy/VoiceCraft
+This is a containerized version of VoiceCraft created by jasonppy/VoiceCraft.
+This container project is a WIP and should be considered very alpha software at the moment.

 **Origin**